saleor/saleor-docs/docs/integrations/elasticsearch.md

 `ELASTICSEARCH_URL` or `BONSAI_URL` or `SEARCHBOX_URL`

-URL to elasticsearch engine.
-If it is empty - search is not available.
+URL to the Elasticsearch engine.
+If it is empty, search is not available.

 > **Example**
 >